Rudxain/personal-bright/README.md

 This is an example of machine learning without artificial intelligence, because the script is a simple algorithm, not a neural network.

+## Archive

+This repo has been archived because there are better alternatives, and I don't have time nor will to maintain it anymore.

 ## DISCLAIMER

 This doesn't work as intended yet!
 Currently, it uses a hardcoded light-map, instead of learning user preferences.
 Please be patient.